kubocd/kubocd-doc/docs/user-guide/160-the-context.md

                     pathType: ImplementationSpecific
     ```

-Actually, the data model includes the following top-level elements:
+However, the full data model includes the following top-level elements:

-- `.Parameters`: The parameters provided in the `Release` custom resource.
+- **`.Parameters`**: The parameters provided in the `Release` custom resource.
-- `.Release`: The release object itself.
+- **`.Release`**: The release object itself.
-- `.Context`: The deployment context.
+- **`.Context`**: The deployment context.

-The context is a YAML object with a flexible structure, designed to hold shared configuration data relevant to all deployments.
+The **Context** is a flexible YAML object designed to hold shared configuration data relevant across multiple deployments.

-For example, the `podinfo` package includes a parameter `ingressClassName` with a default value (`nginx`).
-If a cluster uses a different ingress controller, this value would need to be overridden for all relevant `Release` objects.

-This type of shared configuration is best defined in a global cluster-level context.
+For example, the `podinfo` package includes an `ingressClassName` parameter with a default value of `nginx`.
+If a cluster uses a different ingress controller, this value would need to be overridden for every `Release`.
+Ideally, widespread configuration like this should be defined once in a global cluster-level context.

-Similarly, if all application ingress URLs share a common root domain, that too should be centralized.
+Similarly, if all application ingress URLs share a common root domain, that domain should also be centralized.

-Here's an initial example of how this logic can be implemented.
+Here is how to implement this logic.

 ---

-## Context Creation
+## Creating a Context

-A `Context` is a KuboCD resource:
+A `Context` is a KuboCD Custom Resource:

 ???+ abstract "cluster.yaml"